AbEstorninos1/C--ConsoleProject/README.md

 This is my console c# project. im first year bsit student.
+Self learn programmer to become a good programmer